Ananta-dash/go_task1/README.md

    This will run the application and either print the synthetic resume to the console or save it as a file (depending on the application logic).

-### Step 3: Copy Generated Resume (Optional)
+### Step 3: Copy Generated Resume

-If the Go application saves the resume to a file (e.g., `resume.json`), you can copy the file from the container to your local machine using:
+You can copy the file from the container to your local machine using:

 ```bash
 docker cp <container_id>:/app/resume.json .